 Doug Hankes, Ph.D., Director, Licensed Psychologist

 Doug completed his Ph.D. in Counseling Psychology from the University of North Texas in 1996.
 He is a licensed psychologist in Alabama and Tennessee.
 Doug returned to his alma mater in 1998 after working at the University of Tennessee.
 He holds graduate faculty status in the Department of Psychology, the Department of Kinesiology, and the Department of Special Education, Rehabilitation, and Counseling.
 Doug describes his therapy approach as mindfully eclectic and fosters a collaborative relationship with clients to promote change.
 He has been actively involved at the national level in sport and exercise psychology and has served on the Executive Boards of the American Psychological Association (APA) Division 47 (Exercise and Sport Psychology) and the Association for Applied Sport Psychology.
-Doug is currently on the APA Division 47 Executive Committee as the Secretary-Treasurer.
-He is listed on the 2008-2012 United States Olympic Committee Sport Psychology Registry.
+Doug is listed on the 2013-2016 United States Olympic Committee Sport Psychology Registry.

 Joeleen completed her doctoral degree in Counseling Psychology at the University at Albany, SUNY in Albany, NY.
 She completed her pre-doctoral internship at Virginia Tech's Thomas E. Cook Counseling Center and also has experience working with college students at the University at Albany and Rensselaer Polytechnic Institute.
 Joeleen's professional interests include intervention and outreach to diverse populations, training/supervision, psychological assessment, group therapy, and relationship issues.
 Her approach to treatment is integrative, incorporating interpersonal and cognitive-behavioral techniques.